ChronoCoders/linkedin-cleaner/README.md

 cargo run --release -- export --input Connections.csv --output unwanted.csv
 ```

-## ??
-Important Notice
+## Important Notice

-**Browser automation is experimental and not recommended.**
+Browser automation is experimental and not recommended.

-LinkedIn's Terms of Service prohibit automated access.
+LinkedIn Terms of Service prohibit automated access.
 Using automation may result in:

 - Account suspension or ban
 - CAPTCHA challenges
 - Rate limiting

-**Recommended Workflow:**
+Recommended Workflow:

-1. Use NetPrune for analysis and filtering ?
+1. Use NetPrune for analysis and filtering
-2. Export filtered list to CSV ?
+2. Export filtered list to CSV
-3. Remove connections manually via LinkedIn ?
+3. Remove connections manually via LinkedIn
-4. Spread removals over days/weeks ?
+4. Spread removals over days or weeks

 ## Configuration